Merge PDF on iPhone

 Merged PDF File Size

 The merged PDF size roughly equals the sum of source file sizes.
-A 2MB contract plus a 1MB appendix creates approximately a 3MB merged file.
-There's minimal overhead from the merge process itself.
+A 2MB contract plus a 1MB appendix creates approximately a 3MB merged file, with minimal overhead from the merge itself.
+If the result is too large to email, compress it afterward to balance quality and size.

 Frequently Asked Questions